Moshe Amirav: Political activity

 Amirav was involved in the political arena for many years.
 In 1987 he was the first to initiate negotiations with the PLO with Faisal Husseini, then leader of the Palestinians in Jerusalem with whom he prepared a plan for a confederative political settlement between Jordan, Palestine and Israel.
 That year, the president of Romania, Nicolae Ceaușescu, invited Yitzhak Shamir and Yasser Arafat, to Romania for the first peace conference between the Israelis and Palestinians, on the bases of "The Amirav Husseini Plan".
 Prime Minister Shamir refused and Husseini was imprisoned.
 Amirav left the Likud party.
 His leave certainly had great impact at the time in Israel and abroad.

 In 1988 he established the "Semitic Confederation Movement" which included Israelis, Jordanians and Palestinians, academics, retired ex-Israeli generals and other public figures.
 He then initiated the first public peace conference between Israeli and P.L.O. personalities.
-This took place under the auspices of the Belgium government in Brussels.
+This took place under the auspices of the Belgian government in Brussels.
 In 1989 he organized at Stanford University the meeting of top position Israelis and P.L.O.
 They signed the first peace agreement.
 Amirav is considered in Israel as the first barrier breaker with the Palestinians.